Once a form has been created you can adjust its settings within the form builder, including the:

 This property allows builders to manually drag and drop sections in order to position them on the form.
 The height and width of sections can be set in the section advanced properties.
 Be mindful of overlaps between sections and always check the results not only on preview mode but also on the actual application.

 - Width: if the form positioning is set to Positioned, builders can specify the width of the form using this property.
 Usually pages are 800 pixels wide.

 - Length: if the form positioning is set to Positioned, builders can specify the length of the form using this property.
 The usual length of forms varies depending on the number of fields in them, but usually they are around 400 to 1200 pixels long.

 This property allows the builder to specify the plural name of the form.
 The system by default adds an “s” at the end of the name, but, for example, Daily Availabilities would need to be specified here to avoid a misspelling (Daily Availabilitys).

 Allow copy to clipboard

 If set to Yes, this allows people using Smartabase Online to copy the data that has been entered into a record and paste it into a new record for the same form.
-This new record can be for the same athlete or a different one.
-You can also copy data from a locked record to the clipboard.
+This new record can be for the same person or a different one.
+People can also copy data from a locked record to the clipboard.
 When Allow copy to clipboard is enabled, three new buttons will appear at the top of the form during data entry:

 - Copy for next entry: this auto fills the next entry, but once it has auto filled the form the clipboard is emptied and it cannot be used again.